Liu Shan: Jiang Wan's regency

-Jiang Wan was a capable administrator, and he continued Zhuge Liang's domestic policies, leaving the government largely efficient.
-He was also known for his tolerance of dissension and his humility.
-Not having much military aptitude, however, he soon abandoned Zhuge Liang's aggressive foreign policy towards Wei, and indeed in 241 withdrew most of the troops from the important border city of Hanzhong to Fu County (涪縣; in present-day Mianyang, Sichuan).
 From that point on, Shu was generally in a defensive posture and no longer posed a threat to Wei.
 According to histories of the Wu court, Shu's defensive posture was interpreted by many Wu officials as a sign that Shu was abandoning the alliance and had entered into a treaty with Wei; but Wu's emperor Sun Quan correctly identified it as merely a sign of weakness, not an abandonment of the alliance.

 In 237, Empress Zhang died.
 That year, Liu Shan took her younger sister as a consort, and in 238 created her empress.
 Her title remained the same as her sister, Empress Zhang.

 In 243, Jiang Wan grew ill and transferred most of his authority to Fei Yi and Fei's assistant Dong Yun.
 In 244, when Wei's regent Cao Shuang attacked Hanzhong, it was Fei Yi who led the troops against Cao Shuang and dealt Wei a major defeat in the Battle of Xingshi.
 Jiang Wan, however, remained influential until his death in 245.
 Soon after Jiang Wan's death, Dong Yun also died — allowing the eunuch Huang Hao, a favourite of Liu Shan's, whose power Dong Yun had curbed, to start aggrandising his power.
 Huang Hao was viewed as corrupt and highly manipulative in domestic matters, and the governmental efficiency that was achieved during Zhuge Liang's and Jiang Wan's regencies began to deteriorate.